fmerg/pymerkle/README.md

 ### __.root_hash ( )__

-Returns the current top-hash (hexadecimal string) of the Merkle-tree (i.e., the hash currently stored by its root)
+Returns in hexadecimal form (String) the current top-hash of the Merkle-tree (i.e., the hash currently stored by its root)

 ### __.update (*record*)__

-Updates the Merkle-tree by storing the hash of the inserted record into a newly-appended leaf; restructures the tree appropriately and recalculate hashes of its right-most branch
+Updates the Merkle-tree by storing the hash of the inserted record into a newly-appended leaf; restructures the tree appropriately and recalculates hashes of the right-most branch

-- _record_, strings or bytes-like object, thought of as a the record to be encrypted into the Merkle-tree
+- _record_, Strings or Bytes-like object, thought of as a new record to be encrypted into the Merkle-tree

 ### __.encrypt_log (*log_file*)__

+Appends the specified log file into the Merkle-tree by updating with each of its lines successively (calling the `.update()` function internally); throws relative exception if the specified file does not exist

+- *log_file*, String, relative path of the log file under encryption with respect to the configured log directory `.log_dir` of the Merkle-tree

 ### __.audit_proof (*index*)__

+Returns an instance of the `proof_tools.proof` class, thought of as the audit-proof based upon the Merkle-tree's leaf with the specified index

+- _index_, Integer, indicating the leaf where the audit-proof should be based upon

 ### __.consistency_proof (*old_hash, sublength*)__

+Returns an instance of the `proof_tools.proof` class, thought of as the consistency-proof for the presumed previous stage of the Merkle-tree corresponding to the inserted hash-length combination

+- *old_hash*, String, hexadecimal form of the top-hash of the tree to be presumable detected as a previous stage of the Merkle-tree

+- _sublength_, Integer, length of the tree to be presumably detected as a previous stage of the Merkle-tree

 ### __.clear ( )__

+Deletes all the nodes of the Merkle-tree

 ### _Quick proof validation_